lfex/moneta/docs/user-guide/source/includes/_structure.md

   project-name)
 ```

+The ``structure`` example module includes LFE records that act as our table definitions,
+as well as a macro that lets us create Mnesia tables with almost no boilerplate.

 These records (tables) are taken from the example given in the
 [Erlang Mnesia tutorial](http://www.erlang.org/doc/apps/mnesia/Mnesia_chap2.html#id63101) which also gives this entity diagram for their proposed
  "Company" database: